utanesuke0612/utanesuke0612.github.io/_posts/coursera/2019-02-18-coursera-DeeplearningAI_u1-02.md

 1. Preprocessing the dataset is important.
 2. You implemented each function separately: initialize(), propagate(), optimize().
 Then you built a model().
 3. Tuning the learning rate (which is an example of a "hyperparameter") can make a big difference to the algorithm.
 You will see more examples of this later in this course!

+## 7 - Test with your own image (optional/ungraded exercise)

+Congratulations on finishing this assignment.
+You can use your own image and see the output of your model.
+To do that:
+    1. Click on "File" in the upper bar of this notebook, then click "Open" to go on your Coursera Hub.
+    2. Add your image to this Jupyter Notebook's directory, in the "images" folder
+    3. Change your image's name in the following code
+    4. Run the code and check if the algorithm is right (1 = cat, 0 = non-cat)!